The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

-We note that the shift in peak position and L$_3$/L$_2$ intensity ratio takes place in the region identified in Fig.~3(a) as a mixed oxide/CGT layer.
-Such a shift in peak position, decrease in L$_3$/L$_2$ peak intensity ratio, and the presence of oxygen indicates an increase in oxidation state of the Cr \cite{daulton2006determination}.
+We find a Cr-L$_3$/L$_2$ ratio of about 2.0 in bulk CGT with nominal oxidation state of 3$^+$.
+This is slightly larger than typical values in literature \cite{daulton2006determination}.
+However, we note that quantitative comparison with published data is challenging due a large sensitivity to the method of background subtraction \cite{tan2012oxidation}.
+In our case, the presence of a Te edge at $\sim$620~eV affects the background after the Cr-L$_2$ edge.
+Focusing on relative shift in peak position and changes in L$_3$/L$_2$ ratio, we note that these take place in the region identified in Fig. 3(a) as a mixed oxide/CGT layer.
+Such a shift in peak position, decrease in L$_3$/L$_2$ ratio, and the presence of oxygen indicates an increase in oxidation state of the Cr \cite{daulton2006determination}.
 The maximum possible oxidation state of Cr is 6$^+$.
-However, based on the changes of these two parameters and comparing with literature values, we determine an upper bound of 5$^+$ for the Cr oxidation state \cite{daulton2006determination}.
-A more precise determination by comparing with published data is challenging, however \cite{tan2012oxidation}.
+However, based on the relative changes of these two parameters compared to literature values, we determine an upper bound of 5$^+$ for the Cr oxidation state \cite{daulton2006determination}.

-Figure~3(f) shows an annular dark-field STEM image in plan-view, i.e.\ along the surface normal of the crystal, from an O-CGT sample with varying thickness.
-EEL spectra acquired from the regions indicated by the black (16~nm thick CGT), red (22~nm), and blue (33~nm) crosses are shown in Fig.~3(g).
+Figure 4(a) shows an annular dark-field STEM image in plan-view, i.e., along the surface normal of the crystal, from an O-CGT sample with varying thickness.
+EEL spectra acquired from the regions indicated by the black (16~nm thick CGT), red (22~nm), and blue (33~nm) crosses are shown in Fig.~4(b).
 These spectra have been normalized by the oxygen K edge intensity.
-Since the EELS signal is proportional to the thickness of the sample, these spectra suggest a constant oxide thickness independent of CGT thickness.
-Also shown in Figure~3(g) is an EEL spectrum from a CGT sample prepared in a glovebox.
+Since the EELS signal is proportional to the thickness of the sample for thin samples, these spectra suggest a constant oxide thickness independent of CGT thickness.
+This is supported by the additional measurements of oxide thickness from cross-sectional samples of varying thickness (Fig.~S6).
+Using the spectra in Fig.~4(a) we have quantified the relative compositions of O, Cr, and Te (see Fig.~S10 for fitting and results).
+As expected for a constant oxide thickness, the relative O content decreases with increasing crystal thickness.
+Furthermore, the relative Te content increases with increasing crystal thickness consistent with a Te deficiency within the oxide (Fig.~S10), consistent with our EDX measurements in Fig.~3(b).
+We note that sample thicknesses in Fig. 4 are all smaller than the mean free path for inelastic scattering and thus plural scattering effects on the composition measurement are likely not significant.
+Also shown in Fig.~4(b) is an EEL spectrum from a CGT sample prepared in a glovebox.
 This spectrum does not display an oxygen edge.
-Hence, our sample preparation protocol is able to achieve CGT samples with close to pristine surfaces due to the minimized air exposure.
-Samples prepared by exfoliating in ambient conditions but then rapidly encapsulating in graphene likewise do not display an oxygen peak (Fig.~S7).
+Hence, our sample preparation protocol can achieve CGT samples with close to pristine surfaces due to the minimized air exposure.
+Samples prepared by exfoliating in ambient conditions but then rapidly encapsulating in graphene likewise do not display an oxygen peak (Fig.~S11).